Enzymatic cycle-based receivers for approximate maximum a posteriori demodulation of concentration modulated signals: Numerical evaluations

 \subsection{Experimental settings}

-We consider a medium of 2$\mu$m $\times$ 2$\mu$m $\times$ 1 $\mu$m.
-We assume a voxel size of $W^3$ $\mu$m$^{3}$ where $W = \frac{1}{3}$, creating an array of $6 \times 6 \times 3$ voxels.
-The voxel coordinates for the transmitter and receiver are, respectively, (2,3,2) and (5,3,2).
-We assume the diffusion coefficient $D$ of the medium is 1 $\mu$m$^2$s$^{-1}$.
-We assume an absorbing boundary for the medium and the signalling molecules escape from a boundary voxel surface at a rate of $\frac{D}{50W^2}$.
-These values are the same as those used in the earlier study \cite{Chou:2019gf}.
+We consider a medium of 10$\mu$m $\times$ 10$\mu$m $\times$ 4 $\mu$m.
+We assume a voxel size of $W^3$ $\mu$m$^{3}$ where $W = 1$, creating an array of $10 \times 10 \times 4$ voxels.
+The voxel coordinates for the transmitter and receiver are, respectively, (2,3,2) and (7,2,3).
+Fig.~\ref{fig:voxel_locations} illustrates the location of the voxels.

-We assume that the transmitter uses the reaction \eqref{cr:tx} to produce the signalling molecules.
-We will use two different transmitter parameter settings.
-The first setting will result in steady state mean counts of 12 and 40 signalling molecules in the receiver voxel when Symbols 0 and 1 are transmitted.
-In contrast, \textsl{TX-setting-2} will result in 4 and 12 signalling molecules at the receiver voxel.
-Appendix \ref{app:cycle:para} contains the transmitter parameters that will result in these signalling molecule counts in the receiver voxel.
-Furthermore, we assume that the symbol duration is 30s.
+We assume the diffusion coefficient $D$ of the vesicles in the medium is \rev{0.1} $\mu$m$^2$s$^{-1}$.
+This is within the range of the diffusion coefficient for extra-cellular vesicles in \cite{Kastelowitz:2014}.
+We assume an absorbing boundary for the medium and the vesicles escape from a boundary voxel surface at a rate of $\frac{D}{50W^2}$.

+We assume that the transmitter uses the following reactions to produce the signalling molecules and vesicles:

+where we assume that the signalling molecules \ce{K} is produced in the transmitter via a translation reaction at a rate of $r_{\rm K}$.
+Reaction \eqref{cr:trans:K:degrade} says that \ce{K} may degrade.
+Finally, \eqref{cr:trans:V:prod} captures the encapsulation of \ce{K} in a vesicle and its emission.
+We choose $r_{\rm K}$ to be 0.1932 proteins/mRNA/s which is below the translation rate of 1000 proteins/mRNA/hour in \cite{10.1038/nature11848}.
+The parameter $r_{\rm v}$ is chosen to be 0.1 vesicles per second which is below the production rate of 1 vesicle/cell/s in \cite{Woehler:EV:2024}.
+We assume that the two symbols are produced by using different number of mRNA molecules.
+In the absence of the receiver reactions, the steady state counts \ce{K} molecules in the receiver voxel are respectively 12 and 40 molecules when Symbols 0 and 1 are sent.
+Lastly, we remark that the above reactions take place in the transmitter voxel, and that both mRNA and \ce{K} cannot leave the transmitter voxel, only $\hat{\rm K}$ can.